AllenNeuralDynamics/get-your-brain-together-23/README.md

 > <itkwidgets.viewer.Viewer at 0x7f171826b310>

 Due to a compatibility issue, you may need to launch a new CodeOcean tab with a given notebook in order for ITKWidgets views to render correctly.

-Follow these steps:
+Through JupyterLab:

+1. Launch JupyterLab in CodeOcean
+2. Navigate to the "Help" tab and launch a "classic" session
+3. Click on the notebook to open it in a new browser tab
+4. Run your notebook and view results in an ITKWidgets view

+Through Jupyter Notebook:

 1. Launch an interactive session in CodeOcean and run your notebook
 2. Click on the "Jupyter" logo on the top left to return to the Jupyter start page